Hammer hammers nails into a board

 Infographic on the different types of FMEA

-How Failure Mode and Effect Analysis Works
+How Does Failure Mode and Effects Analysis (FMEA) Work?

 An interdisciplinary team with participants mainly from the design, development, production planning, production execution and quality management departments is responsible for the FMEA.
 Forms or appropriate software are required for the analysis.
 This ensures a clear and orderly presentation.